amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 In this workshop, you will take Interstella's existing logistics platform and apply concepts of CI/CD to their environment.
 To do this, you will create a pipeline to automate all deployments using AWS CodeCommit or GitHub, AWS CodeBuild, AWS CodePipeline, and AWS CloudFormation.
 Today, the Interstella logistic platform runs on Amazon EC2 Container Service following a microservice architecture, meaning that there are very strict API contracts that are in place.
 As part of the move to a more continuous delivery model, they would like to make sure these contracts are always maintained.

+The tools that we use in this workshop are part of the AWS Dev Tools stack, but are by no means an end all be all.
+What you should focus on is the idea of CI/CD and how you can apply it to your environments.

 ### Requirements:
 * AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/)
 * AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, ECS, ECR, ALB, VPC, SNS, CloudWatch, AWS CodeCommit, AWS CodeBuild, AWS CodePipeline